matuteiglesias/journal/content/Dev/2023-03-09_Enhanced_LaTeX_Table_Integration_in_Jupyter_Notebo.md

 **🕒 18:25–18:50**
 **🏷️ Labels**: Latex, Jupyter, Data Visualization, Tables, Violence Analysis
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The primary goal of this session was to enhance the integration of LaTeX tables within [[Jupyter]] Notebooks, focusing on displaying data related to violent conflicts in Africa.
+The primary goal of this session was to enhance the [[integration]] of LaTeX tables within [[Jupyter]] Notebooks, focusing on displaying data related to violent conflicts in Africa.

 ### Key Activities:
 - **LaTeX Table Example**: Provided a structured LaTeX code template for summarizing violent conflicts in Africa, detailing countries, time periods, fatal victims, and displaced persons.